ant-wireless/Linux_ant-hal/README.md

 # Linux ANT HAL library #

-This repository contains the source to build the ANT HAL library (antradio_library.so) for use on Linux based platforms, including Android.
+This repository contains the source to build the ANT HAL library (libantradio.so) for use on Linux based platforms, including Android.
 Android makefiles are included to configure the build for a specific ANT part which is set in the board config.

 ## Branches ##